stassa/louise/README.md

 extend its set of given examples.

 In this manual we show simple examples where Louise is trained on small, "toy" problems, designed to demonstrate its use.
-However, Louise's learning algorithm, _Top Program Construction_, is efficient enough to learn very large programs.
-In one of the example datasets included with Louise, a program of more than 2,500 clauses is learned in under 5 minutes.

-In general, Louise's novelty means that it has so far primarily been applied to artificial datasets designed to demonstrate its working principles rather than realise its full potential.
-Work is underway to apply Louise on more challenging problems, including more real-world applications.
-Keep in mind that Louise is maintained by a single PhD student.
+Louise is still new and actively being worked on and so has not yet been used in large-scale real-world applications.
+Published work on Louise has so far demonstrated the working principles behind Louise's Top Program Constructiona algorithm rather than realise its full potential as a learning system.
+Louise is maintained by a single PhD student, currently writing her PhD thesis.
 New developments should be expected to come at a leisurely pace.

 Capabilities
 ------------